8 Variable Decisions

 Creating a new variable

 We named it phone_contact_1 to indicate it is the best number for contacting the family.
 Then we click Save, and the new variable now appears on the form.
 Note that we chose Phone (North America) as the Validation standard.
-Now, if someone enters a phone number without an area code, an error message will say an invalid number was entered.
+If someone enters a phone number without an area code, an error message will say an invalid number was entered.

 Go to My Projects